spencerharris63/JAMStack/readme.md

 Note:

-- we are using the className frontmatter property to scope this page and enanble the css
+- we are using the className frontmatter property to scope this page and enable the css
 - the use of the `>` selector
 - the use of the `.nav-item-active a` selector
 - the root relative paths for the CSS and JavaScript.